I’m always on the lookout for ways to make my smartphone work for me and give me additional small income streams and rebates.

 More Brand Variety Is Needed

-While I had 17 brands to choose from when I chose my initial five brands, I simply didn’t use many of the brands that often.
-I go to Trader Joe’s about once a week, so that was a great brand to choose, but there weren’t other brands I would have appreciated such as Sprout’s and Natural Grocers.
+While I had 17 brands to choose from when I chose my initial two brands, I simply didn’t use many of the brands that often.
+I go to Target about once a week, so that was a great brand to choose, but there weren’t other brands I would have appreciated such as Sprout’s and Natural Grocers.
 I should probably point out that I’m not much of a shopper; I’m more of a penny pincher, so I would prefer grocery store brands to choose from as that is where I spend most of my shopping money.

 Getting Points To Your Account Can Be Slow